phantomaton-ai/aniheim/PLAN.md

     *   `generate(prompt, validationFn?)`: Sends `prompt` to LLM.
 If `validationFn` provided, retries until `validationFn(result)` returns true or max attempts reached.
     *   **Returns:** `Promise<string>` (Generated text content).

+/comment(user:woe) {
+    Let's just omit this for now.
+There are some cases in here where the `povgoblin` approach might be useful, but for the most part episodes will be LLM-generated from the beginning, so the LLM can fill in those blanks.
+}

 ---

 ### `src/build/generate/voice.js`, `settings.js`, `score.js`, `music.js`, `artwork.js`